 The US dollar is considered the most popular currency in the world, and constitutes around 60% of all central bank foreign exchange reserves.
 So it’s no surprise the US dollar is evident in many of the ‘majors’ (major currency pairs), which make up 75% of all forex market trades.
 As a beginner, it may be wise to trade the majors, as they’re known to be the most liquid and least volatile of the currency pairs.

-Discover which forex pairs we offer, learn more about currency pairs, or dig deeper into how forex work with our what are forex currency pairs article.
+We offer trading on over 300 FX pairs through both spot prices and forwards contracts.
+Learn more about currency pairs or dig deeper into how forex works with our article on what are forex currency pairs.

 When you trade forex with a spread betting or CFD trading account, you trade with leverage.
 This means you only need to put up a portion of the full trade value to open a position, known as trading on margin.
 However, your exposure in the market will be based on the position's full trade value.
 It’s important to understand that both profits and losses are magnified when trading on leverage.
 Find out more about leverage when trading forex here.

 When trading forex with us, a holding cost is applied which is either credited or debited to your account depending on the direction you’re trading, and the applicable holding rate.
 Holding costs are evident when you hold a position open past the end of each trading day (5pm EST).
 Generally, when you hold a buy position, a holding cost is credited to your account.
 If you hold a sell position, the holding cost is debited from your account.
 To find out how these holding costs are calculated, see forex holding costs explained.